Careful planning can help telecoms survive – and grow market share – during the downturn.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 The risks of the downturn are tremendous.
-Just as carriers struggle to redefine their revenue streams, tough economic times threaten to accelerate the negative trends in consumer spending that
+Just as carriers struggle to redefine their revenue streams, tough economic times threaten to accelerate the negative trends in consumer spending that have hurt ARPU.

 "Service providers are now being forced to operate in conditions where they never, ever wanted to operate -- where their risk level rises," said Tom Nolle, president of CIMI Corp.

 Much of the danger, Nolle said, comes from the fact that many of the revenue streams that service providers hoped to use to replace lost voice minutes -- mobile video, for example, or on-demand services -- have never been marketed during a recession.
 No one knows whether consumers will see these services as discretionary products they can do without.